wesleycamargo/azure-docs.pt-br/articles/migrate/contoso-migration-infrastructure.md

 #### <a name="create-matching-security-groups-on-premises"></a>Crie grupos de segurança correspondentes no local

-1. No seu local no Active Directory, a Contoso configura grupos de segurança com nomes que correspondem aos nomes dos grupos de recursos do Azure.
+1. Em seu Active Directory local, a Contoso configura grupos de segurança com nomes que correspondem aos nomes do grupo de recursos do Azure.

     ![Grupos de segurança do AD locais](./media/contoso-migration-infrastructure/on-prem-ad.png)